jbaktir/text-classification-api/README.md

 2. Rebuild and push the Docker image using `build_and_push_image.py`.
 3. Update the Lambda function with the new image using `update_lambda.py`.

+## Note

+Make sure to set up the necessary AWS credentials and permissions before running the scripts.
+You may need to configure the AWS CLI or set environment variables for AWS access.
+Ensure that you have the required permissions to use Amazon Bedrock for generating embeddings.